Zentar-Ai/Zentara-Code/README.md

 **e.
 Step Through and Inspect:**
 When paused:
 "Zentara, step into `insertionSort`.
 Step line by line, showing `i`, `j`, `current`, and `arr`."
-_(Zentara Code uses `debug_step_in`, `debug_next`, and variable inspection tools on the JavaScript code)_
+_(Zentara Code uses `debug_step_in`, `debug_next`, and variable inspection tools on the TypeScript code)_

 **f.
 Diagnose the Bug:**
-By stepping through the compiled JavaScript and observing its runtime behavior, you can diagnose the issue in the original TypeScript logic.
+By stepping through the TypeScript code and observing its runtime behavior, you can diagnose the issue.

 ## Example Autonomous Debugging Prompts for Zentara Code